aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

             --region <SECURITY_LAKE_REGION>
     ```

-2. Use AWS CloudShell, a browser based shell, in the Security Lake delegated administrator account to run the above command after you have replaced the placeholders.
+6. Use AWS CloudShell, a browser based shell, in the Security Lake delegated administrator account to run the above command after you have replaced the placeholders.

+7. Access the remote host running Microsoft Windows Operating System.
+This solution uses `[sysmonconfig.xml](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml)` published in the [sysmon-modular](https://github.com/olafhartong/sysmon-modular) project.
+The project provides a modular configuration along with publishing Tactics, Techniques and Procedures (TTPs) with sysmon events to help in [TTP-based threat hunting](https://www.mitre.org/news-insights/publication/ttp-based-hunting) use cases.
+If you have your own curated sysmon configuration, you can also choose to use your own configuration.

+8. On the remote host, update the Kinesis agent configuration file contents with the contents of `kinesis_agent_configuration.json` file from this repository.
+Make sure you replace `<CustomSourceKDFStreamName>` placeholder with the value of the CloudFormation output `CustomSourceKDFStreamName` from Step 3.

+    ```json
+    {
+        "Sources": [
+            {
+            "Id": "Sysmon",
+            "SourceType": "WindowsEventLogSource",
+            "LogName": "Microsoft-Windows-Sysmon/Operational"
+            }
+        ],
+        "Sinks": [
+            {
+            "Id": "SysmonLogStream",
+            "SinkType": "KinesisFirehose",
+            "StreamName": "<CustomSourceKDFStreamName>",
+            "Region": "{env:Region}",
+            "ObjectDecoration": "source_instance_id={ec2:instance-id};",
+            "Format": "json"
+            }
+        ],
+        "Pipes": [
+            {
+            "Id": "JsonLogSourceToFirehoseLogStream",
+            "SourceRef": "Sysmon",
+            "SinkRef": "SysmonLogStream"
+            }
+        ],
+        "SelfUpdate": 0,
+        "Telemetrics": { "off": "true" }
+    }
+    ```